MathDantasTav/TripleDot-Test/README.md

 -------------------------------------------------
 # Screen System
+_**Generic system used for the Settings Popup and other UI screens.**_

-A reusable UI screen framework built to standardise screen behaviour, transitions, and instantiation across the project.
+A reusable UI framework that ensures consistent screen lifecycle handling, animation flow, and instantiation patterns across all UI screens.

 Screens are built on a shared base class and prefab that defines consistent lifecycle behaviour:

 - Blurred background layer for visual focus